fish-shell/hexponent/README.md

 Documentation can be found on at https://docs.rs/hexponent/

 ## Todo
-- Switch to `thiserror` for errors
+- Add warning for excessive precision
-- Implement warnings
 - Implement subnormal numbers

 ## License